Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• The average days below previous high over 5 years of VanEck Vectors Agribusiness ETF is 260 days, which is higher, thus worse compared to the benchmark SPY (119 days) in the same period.
+• Looking at the average time in days below previous high water mark of 314 days in the last 5 years of VanEck Vectors Agribusiness ETF, we see it is relatively larger, thus worse in comparison to the benchmark SPY (120 days)

-• Looking at average time in days below previous high water mark in of 363 days in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (45 days).
+• Looking at average days below previous high in of 290 days in the period of the last 3 years, we see it is relatively larger, thus worse in comparison to SPY (27 days).

 Performance (YTD)